ankitects/faqs/src/the-2021-scheduler.md

 counts would start at 20 and jump down as you review, but with v3 they'll start directly at 10.

-Because burying is done when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
+Because siblings are skipped when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
 The overview screen will point out the number of cards that will be buried in grey.